Mustang, a hidden Kingdom behind the Himalayas

-Bodhnath : the largest Buddhist stupa in the world with the Buddha's discerning eyes as well as some Buddhist monasteries around.
-Pashupatinath: After the Buddhist stupa, you visit the most important religious temple of Hindu people.
-It is called Pashupatinath and belongs to the Hindu God of destruction and reconstruction.
-Thousans of Hindu pilgrims from Nepal and India pray, dance, sing and make offerings in this temple every day.
-Traditionally, when Hindu people die, they are cremated.
-This is the most important site for cremations that take place on the bank of the holy river called Bagmati.
+Bodhnath, the largest Buddhist stupa in the world and home to the the Buddha's discerning eyes as well as several surrounding monasteries.
+After the Buddhist stupa, you visit Pashupatinath Temple.
+This is the most important Hindu temple, it belongs to the God of destruction and reconstruction.
+Thousands of Hindu pilgrims from Nepal and India pray, dance, sing and make offerings in this temple every day.
+Traditionally, when Hindu people die, they are cremated and here we find the most important site for cremations which take place on the bank of the holy river called Bagmati.

 Day 18 End of stay

 End of our services

 Period & budget

 The best period for travelling is during the following months:

 The budget is an indication of the price per person, subject to availability.
 Your local agent will send you a customized quote with the exact price.
 The price can vary according to availability, level of services, period of travel, number of participants, booking time frame and other items.

 - Accommodation in 3 * hotel / B&B in Kathmandu (Hotel Tibet, Manaslu or similar)